AlSult/Data_Projects/EDA(Exploratory Data Analysis)/README.md

 <a id="ch1"></a>
 # Project Overview
+On this project the data from different booking websites is represented.
+I performed a comprehensive data analysis for AtliQ Grands using Python.

-# **Project Summary from Kaggle:**
+# **Project Summary:**
+AtliQ Grands is a prominent hospitality group operating a chain of five-star hotels across major Indian cities, including Delhi, Mumbai, Hyderabad, and Bangalore.
+With over 20 years in the industry, the company offers a diverse portfolio of properties such as AtliQ Seasons, AtliQ Exotica, AtliQ Bay, and AtliQ Palace.
 # Attribute information:

 <a id="ch3"></a>
 # Step 1: Data Exploration and Cleaning
 We have 5 different .CSV format files and we'll explore them one by one.
+Using the example of the fact_booking.csv dataset, I demonstrated the process of data exploration and cleaning.
+The handling and analysis of the other datasets are detailed in the accompanying code file.
 ```
 #Read data
 df_bookings = pd.read_csv('data/fact_bookings.csv')